mertemin/mertemin.github.com/about.md

 **What’s Happening?**

-> During daytime I try to learn how a huge software system like Bing works and contribute to it.
-Nighttime I am a freelance researcher reading papers, working on my thesis and developing applications over research ideas.
+> By day software engineer trying to understand the overall architecture of Bing and figure out ways to develop new services and extend existing ones for better user experience.
+By night freelance researcher working on various topics from distributed systems to crowdsourcing.